Technical Fellow & Director, Microsoft Research Labs

 tackling hard reasoning problems with learning and decision making methods.

-Fellow of the AAAI, ACM, AAAS, the American Academy of Arts and Sciences, and National Academy of Engineering (NAE), and elected to the CHI Academy.
+Elected fellow of the AAAI, ACM, AAAS, National Academy of Engineering (NAE), American Academy of Arts and Sciences, American Philosophical Association, and American College of Medical Informatics (ACMI), and inducted into the CHI Academy.

 - Activities and service